marq24/ha-evcc/README.md

 ![ha-logo](https://github.com/marq24/ha-evcc/raw/main/logo-ha.png)&nbsp;&nbsp;![evcc-logo](https://github.com/marq24/ha-evcc/raw/main/logo.png)

-I was surprised that looks like that there does not exist a simple Home Assistant integration for the very popular evcc.
-So before my first EV spawned at my driveway, I want to contribute a very simple & basic integration which allow you to control evcc objects simply via the default HA gui and use sensors and switches in your automations.
+I was surprised that it looks like that there does not exist a simple Home Assistant integration for the very popular evcc.
+So before my first EV spawned at my driveway, I wanted to contribute a very simple and basic integration that allows you to control evcc objects simply via the default HA gui and use sensors and switches in your automations.

 __Please note__, _that this Home Assistant integration is not official and not supported by the evcc developers.
 I am not affiliated with evcc in any way.
 This integration is based on the evcc API and the evcc API documentation._